SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Installing_a_DMA/Checking_the_DM_installation.md

     - Under *Internet Information Services > World Wide Web Services > Security*, the feature *Windows Authentication* must be enabled.

-    - The feature Simple Network Management Protocol must be enabled.
+    - The *Simple Network Management Protocol* feature must be enabled.

     > [!NOTE]
     > From Windows Server 2012 onwards, these features are all listed in the tab *IIS*, except for *Simple Network Management Protocol*, which can be found under *Local Server Services > SNMP Service*.

-- On a x64 system, check if *Enable32bitApplications* is set to "true":
+- On a x64 system, check if *Enable32bitApplications* is set to true:

     1. Go to *Internet Information Services (IIS) Manager*.
     1. Open the tree in *Connections*.
     1. Click *Application Pools*.
-    1. For each Application Pool, do the following check:
+    1. For each application pool, do the following check:

         1. Click *Application Pool*.
         1. In *Actions*, click *Advanced Settings*.
-        1. Check if *Enable 32-Bit Applications* is "True".
+        1. Check if *Enable 32-Bit Applications* is set to true.

 - Open Internet Explorer and go to <http://localhost/dataminercube/>.